-- You need Python 3 and Git installed (
+- You need Python 3 with it’s development files, Pip and Git installed (

-On your provisioning machine, clone the OpenAppStack git repository:
+On your provisioning machine, clone the OpenAppStack git repository and

 NOTE: Activating the virtualenv means you will use that environment to install and run python programs instead of your global environment.
 If you close your terminal or open a new one, you need to activate the virtualenv again.